louadi/RNA-Seq-DIGGER/README.md

 - The [BioMart](https://www.ensembl.org/biomart/martview) tool was used to annotate and to map genes, transcripts and proteins.

+- [BioGRID](https://thebiogrid.org/): The protein interactions dataset was used to generate the PPI.pkl file.

+- [3did](https://3did.irbbarcelona.org/) and [DOMINE](https://3did.irbbarcelona.org/): two domains interactions datasets were used to generate the DDI.pkl file.

 ## For more Details check out DIGGER
 Web tool: https://exbio.wzw.tum.de/digger/